TheOfficialFloW/Trinity/README.md

 6. Insert the `xxxxxxxxxxxxxxxx` string [here](<http://cma.henkaku.xyz/>).
 If the AID is valid, it will yield a key that you can now use to decrypt/re-encrypt your game.

-7. Decrypt the game backup as follows (if you haven't installed psvimgtools yet, then just place them in the `YYYYZZZZZ` folder):
+7. Decrypt the game backup by executing the following command in your command line/terminal (make sure you're in the right working directory.
+Also, if you haven't installed psvimgtools yet, then just place them in the `YYYYZZZZZ` folder):

    ```
    psvimg-extract -K YOUR_KEY game/game.psvimg game_dec